shettyshrikanth/redson/README.md

 ## What is Redson ?
 Redson is a new Java 8 Json library that aims to handle Json in the way that :
-- Help removing `null` from the earth
+- Help removing `null` from the earth [How to avoid null in your Java code](http://www.oracle.com/technetwork/articles/java/java8-optional-2175753.html)
 - Simplify and reduce boilerplate when converting to/from Json even with complex rules that describe these conversions
 - Handle and manipulate Json as it was a first class data type
 - Introduce a new JsonOptional to handle missing fields : Very useful for example to modelize the difference between a submitted null value and a missing one.